marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
 I am an interdisciplinary social scientist with expertise in gender and politics, ethnic and gender relations, and civil-military relations.
 In my research, I employ a mixed methods approach through integrating qualitative and quantitative research.
 I am experienced in conducting interviews and planning and executing fieldwork in conflict-impacted regions.
-I am dedicated to conducting creative, collaborative work that generates social impact.
+I am dedicated to conducting creative, collaborative research that generates social impact.

 I am currently a final-year PhD Candidate at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 I hold a BA in Political Science and European Studies from [Palacky University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html).

-For more on my research, teaching, and professional background, see my ➡️ [CV](assets/files/curriculum_vitae.pdf).
+<p>For further details about my research, teaching experience, and professional background, please refer to my <a href="assets/files/curriculum_vitae.pdf" target="_blank">CV</a>.</p>

-As the submission of my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* approaches in September 2024 🎓, **I am currently seeking a position as a postdoctoral researcher or as an analyst/researcher in the public or private sector.**
+As the submission of my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* approaches in September 2024 🎓, I am currently seeking a position as a postdoctoral researcher or as an analyst/researcher in the public or private sector.

 ## Research Interests
 - Intersectional Inequalities